Mindset in education

-We believe that having a growth mindset is critical for young people across Scotland to achieve their personal best in life and fulfil their potential.
+We believe that having a growth mindset is critical for young people across Scotland to develop confidence and resilience.

 What is a growth mindset?